2023 Schools Highly Focused on Robotics Tech Major in Minnesota

 Avg Cost*

-Across Minnesota, there were 33 robotics technology/technician graduates with average earnings and debt of $0 and $0 respectively.
+Across Minnesota, there were 38 robotics technology graduates with average earnings and debt of $0 and $0 respectively.

-This year’s “Schools Highly Focused on Robotics Tech Major in Minnesota” ranking looked at 3 colleges that offer degrees in a bachelor’s in robotics technology/technician.
-That schools that top this list have a program in robotics technology/technician in which the largest percentage of students at the school are enrolled.
+This year’s “Schools Highly Focused on Robotics Tech Major in Minnesota” ranking analyzed 3 colleges that offered a degree in robotics technology.
+This a ranking of the schools where the largest percentage of students has enrolled in robotics technology.

 More Ways to Rank Robotics Technology Schools

-When choosing the right school for you, it’s important to arm yourself with all the facts you can.
-To that end, we’ve created a number of major-specific rankings, including this “Schools Highly Focused on Robotics Tech Major in Minnesota” list to help you make the college decision.
+Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools Highly Focused on Robotics Tech Major in Minnesota” list, to help you choose the best school for you.

 Schools Highly Focused on Robotics Tech Major in Minnesota